 English 150: To ensure that students are able to contrast, compare and comprehend French grammatical concepts with those of English and have an understanding of paragraph and composition writing.
-Note: This course is not appropriate for students who have taken and passed two or more years of French within the past three years.
+Note: Satisfactory Completion of French 1A: Minimum Grade of "C" required.